Deadly Nightshade (film): Critical reception

 The Monthly Film Bulletin wrote: "The various red herrings which keep on cropping up in this film are nobody's business, but it is all quite jolly and thrilling in its standard British second feature way."

-Kine Weekly wrote: "The picture contains more talk than action, and the comedy relief is a bit heavy-handed, but competent performances by Emrys Jones, Zena Marshall and John Horsely prevent the interest from flagging."
+Kine Weekly wrote: "The picture contains more talk than action, and the comedy relief is a bit heavy-handed, but competent performances by Emrys Jones, Zena Marshall and John Horsley prevent the interest from flagging."

 Picturegoer wrote: "Emrys Jones gives a sensitive performance in the dual role, and his girl friend, played by Zena Marshall, and the police inspector (John Horsley) work hard.
 A conventional, but satisfying seat-gripper."

 Picture Show wrote: "Ingenious melodrama of an escaped convict who, having killed his double, impersonates him until he learns that he been a saboteur engaged in smuggling atomic secrets out of the country.
 How the gang is subsequently rounded up causes plenty of suspense and brisk action.
 It is competently acted and directed."

 TV Guide thought the idea was "done much better in Antonioni's The Passenger (1975)," but found the film, "still occasionally entertaining."

 The Radio Times wrote, "In spite of its penury, this typical 1950s British crime quickie ... is curiously engaging...Although director John Gilling throws in a few Cornish coastal views, he's mostly confined to unconvincing sets, though the cheapskate look only adds to the charm."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Conventional 'B' picture with plenty of incident."